Art

 Pedagogy Research will investigate new strategies for teaching to assist student learning.
 Discover new knowledge, experiences, and approaches to support the highest quality solutions for student-centered, enhanced learning experiences.
 How we find ways by which learning can be made more effective and attract and hold our student’s attention.
 Prerequisites: ARTS 540, ARTS 595.

-ARTS 585 - Exhibition Research Application
+ARTS 585 - Research Methods & Procedures

 Hours: 3